Magnetic field induced corrections to the NJL model coupling constant from vacuum polarization: Summary and Discussion

 Although the {\it corrected} scalar coupling constants have a magnetic field dependence with nearly the same behavior of the coupling constant behavior needed to reproduce lattice QCD results, the {\it corrected} pseudoscalar coupling constants in this one loop fermion calculation, $G_0 + G_{ii}^{ps}$, has the opposite magnetic field dependence and they do not lead to results with the behavior found in lattice QCD results.
-Therefore the pseudoscalar coupling constants were not employed for calculating observables.
+Therefore the pseudoscalar coupling constants were not employed extensively for calculating observables.
 This suggests that there may have a further different mechanism in the pseudoscalar channel that could generate a strongly decreasing behavior for $G_{ij}^{ps} (B)$ that should compensate the behavior obtained from polarization process.
 Therefore, by simply adopting the scalar coupling constant to compute the neutral pion bound states, results receive corrections that somewhat improve the agreement with data from lattice QCD.
-This comparison presents some subtleties because lattice QCD has few points with quite large uncertainties and they provided neutral pion mass for separated $\bar{u}u$ or $\bar{d}d$ structures.
-Therefore we presented calculations for the neutral pion mass with $\bar{u}u$ or $\bar{d}d$ structures and the complete one.
-Neutral pion mass as calculated for $G_0$ and for the separated states $\bar{u}u$ or $\bar{d}d$ present a similar behavior: for lower magnetic fields there is a decrease of the masses and then for $eB \ge 0.8-0.9$GeV$^{2}$ an increase of masses, which might occur for $eB \ge 0.5$GeV$^{2}$ (for the $\bar{u}u$ state with $G_{ij}^s(B)$).
-A different behavior is obtained for the complete neutral pion structure for $G_{ij}^s(B)$ with a continuous decrease of its mass.
+This comparison presents some subtleties because lattice QCD calculations have few points for finite magnetic field and they provided neutral pion mass mostly for separated $\bar{u}u$ or $\bar{d}d$ structures.
+Therefore, to make possible a more detailed comparison among different calculations, we presented calculations for the complete neutral pion state mass and for the $\bar{u}u$ or $\bar{d}d$ states.
+Neutral pion mass as calculated for $G_0$ and for the separated states $\bar{u}u$ or $\bar{d}d$ present a similar behavior: for lower magnetic fields there is a decrease of the masses and NJL-predictions yield, for $eB \ge 0.5-0.9$GeV$^{2}$, an increase of masses.
+A different behavior is obtained for the complete neutral pion structure for $G_{ij}^s(B)$ with a continuous decrease of its mass until there is no more solution for the neutral pion BSE around $eB \sim 1.3$GeV$^2$.
+Note that the complete neutral pion mass is not an average of the masses of states $\bar{u}u$ and $\bar{d}d$ because of the non linearity of the BSE but also due to the different up and down quark effective masses.
+It is interesting to emphasize that whereas the current NJL predictions for the up and down quark condensates are rea improved with respect to the standard NJL the results for the neutral mesons masses need further physical input in their BSE.

 The neutral kaon mass calculated either with $G_0$ or with $G_{ij}^s$ provide decreasing values with $eB$ although the magnetic field dependent coupling constants provide stronger decrease.
 By $eB_0 \sim 1.0$GeV$^2$, the difference between the two estimates is of the order of $M_{K^0}(G_0) - M_{K^0}(G_{ij}(B)) \sim 10$MeV, and larger for stronger magnetic fields.
 Finally estimates for the magnetic field dependence of the $\eta-\eta'$ mixing angle were provided by considering the mixing type interaction $G_{08}(B)$ according to Refs. \cite{PRD-2021,JPG-2022}.
 As shown in the Appendix (\ref{sec:GijGfg}) $G_{08}(B) \sim G_{uu} + G_{dd} - 2 G_{ss}$ that is proportional to the up/down -strange quark effective mass non-degeneracy.
 For the $\eta-\eta'$ mixing angle, different behaviors of the magnetic field dependence of the mass difference $M_{\eta'} - M_{\eta}$(B) were considered.